This post was originally published in April 2020. Last updated January 2022.

-As I write this post in the Spring of 2020, the entire world is facing a crisis on a level previously unknown to us.
-One tiny virus, invisible to the naked eye, has sent our communities, countries and civilization as we know it into a tailspin.
+As I write this post in the early spring of 2020, the entire world is facing a crisis on a level previously unknown to us.
+One tiny virus, invisible to the naked eye, has sent our communities, countries, and civilization as we know it into a tailspin.
 Many of us have been sent inside the four walls of our homes to live, work and play, keeping ourselves at a safe distance from anyone who may be a carrier of the dread illness, or to stop any threat of us infecting someone else.

 Though more distanced physically from others than we have likely ever been before, across the globe people are united together in hoping and praying that this crisis will soon come to an end.
 We watch with hopeful anticipation as scientists and medical providers continue to make a concerted effort to halt the trajectory of this virus through innovative prevention and cures.

 Yet many of us are facing difficulties and challenges that have nothing to do with the current global health crisis, though they may well be exacerbated by these current events.
 Trouble is not something new to us, either.
 It has been wisely noted that each person is either in a trial, just coming through a trial, or about to enter a trial.
 And perhaps for you, it is all three of those things at the same time as you may be facing an onslaught of hardships pummeling you one after the other, not unlike our friend Job of ancient times.

 Read: How to Persevere with Joy Even When You’re Weary

 As Christian women and followers of Christ, we must understand that the bedrock truth of the Bible is what we needed before this pandemic, and it is what we still need when it is a distant memory.

 These encouraging Scriptures for difficult times are truths that I have clung to as anchors through the years when at times my life felt like a ship struggling to stay afloat on a storm-tossed sea.